 Maturing within us, this awareness becomes wisdom, meaning it is self-activating, self-sustaining, and self-validating.
 Continuing to mature, wisdom becomes being, our being.
 Everything else falls away, until we are no longer seekers, until we are no longer.
 Totally transparent, we are it.

-So perfect, so beautiful, so natural, and so exquisitely intimate is this delivery system, little wonder mystics from Assisi to Persia and everywhere else in between sing love songs to it.
+So perfect, so beautiful, so natural, and so exquisitely intimate is this delivery system, little wonder mystics from Assisi to Persia to China and everywhere else in between sing love songs to it.

 For more about A Course in Miracles, see also “ACIM,1” and “ACIM,2” at TZF’s Letters page; and the reference at TZF’s Definitions page.
 For the Brother Theophyle cartoons about ACIM, please click here and here.
 Also, there are numerous sites on the web associated with A Course in Miracles.
 Here are a few: